-The subject is presented from an analytical and regulatory focus and is clearly orientated towards the analysis of the social and psychosocial mechanisms that explain the behaviour of consumption.
+The subject provides an analytical and regulatory focus and is clearly orientated towards the analysis of the social and psychosocial mechanisms that explain the behaviour of consumption.
 In a complementary way, it also provides guidance related to promoting behaviour that are in line with the social needs and values of the society.